mvysny/vaadin-on-kotlin/docs/index.md

 # Vaadin-on-Kotlin

-Vaadin-on-Kotlin (or VoK in short) is a web-application framework that includes everything necessary to create database-backed web applications in server-side Kotlin:
+Vaadin-on-Kotlin (or VoK for short) is a web-application framework that includes everything necessary to create database-backed web applications in server-side Kotlin:

 ```kotlin
 button("Create") {